burninrubber0/YAP/README.md

 If `--nosort` was used, everything will be output directly into the specified folder.
 Otherwise, resources will be sorted into subdirectories based on their type.
 If `--combine-imports` was used, the imports for every resource will be in `.imports.yaml`.

+It may be prudent to apply [this registry edit](https://superuser.com/a/1765437) so files are sorted as expected.

 ### Creating bundles
 ```
 YAP c <input folder> <output bundle>